 What is the Enhanced Sheriff's Patrol District (ESPD)?

 Many people believe their mailing address indicates whether they live in the Enhanced Sheriff's Patrol District, but this is not the case.
-For instance, residents living north of Highway 26 have a postal address in "Portland", but they actually live in urban Washington County, and receive ESPD services.
 Visit Who Patrols My Neighborhood to confirm whether you live in ESPD.

 This information was reviewed by the Oregon Secretary of State's Office for compliance with ORS 260.432.
 SH17-034